GeekyGhost/ComfyUI-Geeky-LatentSyncWrapper/README.md

   - Higher values (30-50): Better quality results but slower processing
   - Lower values (10-15): Faster processing but potentially lower quality
   - The default of 20 usually provides a good balance between quality and speed
+- `batch_size`: Number of images to process at once in batch mode (default: 4)
+  - Higher values may require more VRAM

 ### Tips for Better Results:
 - For speeches or presentations where clear lip movements are important, try increasing the lips_expression value to 2.0-2.5